 A part of personalizing your customer service experience is providing omnichannel support.
 Omnichannel support is being able to communicate with customers via multiple channels, and still, provide the same quality of service.
 For instance, you can easily answer all your customer’s questions via website chat, social media or email.
 All of the communication will be stored in one place and you will be able to see every interaction, question or request.
 No matter what channel the customer used.

 Finally, proactively reach out to your customers.
 If you’re able to solve a customer’s problem before it arises, this will leave a strong impression in their mind, despite the fact that they have a problem.

 If you can improve in all 4 of these areas, and combine them into one strategy, you should find that you’re able to provide an exceptional experience for each customer.
-To better understand how these elements work, let’s look at some real-world examples.
+To help you define customer support for your business and better understand how these elements work, let’s look at some real-world examples.

 5 Real Examples of Great Customer Service

 The best way to show excellent customer service is through real-life examples from some well-known companies.